Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 The main parts of a cutter are an air compressor and an air drying/filtering system.
 This system is used to provide enough air for the plasma cutter to work properly.

-Using a plasma cutter with a built-in air compressor comes with various benefits.
-First of all, having an air compressor improves the quality of cutting and especially precision.
-The more pure the flame is the cleaner the cuts are.
-You can also adjust the pressure coming out of the tank and replicate the situation that suits you the most.
+Using a plasma cutter with a built-in air compressor offers several benefits.
+First of all, having an air compressor improves cutting quality, especially precision.
+The purer the flame is, the cleaner the cuts are.
+You can also adjust the pressure coming out of the tank to replicate the situation that suits you best.

 Secondly, built-in air compressors allow for more portability.
-If you are using a machine that has an air compressor separate from it, it will become much more difficult to move it around.
+If you are using a machine with a separate air compressor, it will become much more difficult to move around.
 Creating a lot of problems around the workshop.

-However, the biggest advantage of plasma cutters with a built-in compressor is that it is a lot cheaper.
-The ones with an added compressor may be easier to move, but it is also going to be more expensive for your budget.
+However, the biggest advantage of plasma cutters with a built-in compressor is that they are much cheaper.
+The ones with an added compressor may be easier to move, but they will also be more expensive for your budget.

 Power Required, Plate Gauge And Material Thickness

 You will find that most cutters can cut through almost any kind of metal surface.
-However, it’s the thickness of the plate that they can cut that should determine the plasma cutter that you buy.
+However, the thickness of the plate they can cut should determine which plasma cutter you buy.

 The rule is simple: the thicker the plate you want to cut, the more amps you will need.
 This determines your power needs.

-You can cut through different gauges of plates based on the amp and the type of metal with your plasma torch.
-So, let’s say your plasma cutter can only cut 3/8″ of alu plate, it will be able to cut through 1/2 inch of stainless steel and up to 5/8″ of Metal sections.
+You can cut through different plate thicknesses with your plasma torch, depending on the amperage and the type of metal.
+So, let’s say your plasma cutter can only cut 3/8″ of aluminum plate; it will be able to cut through 1/2 inch of stainless steel and up to 5/8″ of Metal sections.

-In my experience, it’s always best to factor in some room between the machine’s maximum stated cutting width limit and the plate thickness you need to cut.
-In most cases, you won’t get a tidy cut if you try it at the maximum level and you won’t get the job done if you need to cut through something thicker.
+In my experience, it’s always best to leave some margin between the machine’s stated maximum cutting width and the plate thickness you need to cut.
+In most cases, you won’t get a tidy cut if you try it at the maximum level, and you won’t get the job done if you need to cut through something thicker.

 Rated Duty Cycle

-A duty cycle is basically the time a machine is able to work properly without overheating.
-All electrical equipment comes with one and so does a plasma cutter.
-It is measured within a 10-minute span, 10 minutes being the maximum or 100% that it can successfully go.
-So if a unit is labeled with a 30% duty cycle, it means that it will be able to operate for 3 minutes after which you will need to leave it to cool down.
+A duty cycle is the time a machine can operate properly without overheating.
+All electrical equipment comes with one, and so does a plasma cutter.
+It is measured within a 10-minute span, with 10 minutes being the maximum (100%) it can successfully go.
+So if a unit is labeled with a 30% duty cycle, it means it can operate for 3 minutes, after which you will need to let it cool down.

 Advanced Features And Do You Need Them?

-Like any type of welding and cutting equipment, plasma cutting devices come with certain advanced features.
-Professionals are going to have more use of these added features, but that is not to say that hobbyists can’t use them.
+Like other welding and cutting equipment, plasma cutting devices come with advanced features.
+Professionals will make greater use of these added features, but that is not to say hobbyists can’t use them.

 Automatic Torch Re-Strike

-This feature allows all kinds of useful additions to your work.
+This feature enables a variety of useful additions to your work.
 With it, you can achieve a machine-like “U” or “J” when working on heavy plates, round or flat surfaces.
 At lower costs, it can groove, bevel, gouge, and of course, cut any type of material.
 With it, you can create a better kind of finish than with any older method.
-You can also speed up fabrication by being able to prepare both plates at the same time.
+You can also speed up fabrication by preparing both plates simultaneously.

 Automatic Air Flow Adjustment

 To put it simply, this is a torch power system that includes a compressor and a controller configured to adjust the output of a compressor in response to feedback comprising of the compressor output.
-It also includes adjusting the operational parameters of a torch unit to account for environmental conditions that might affect the performance of the torch.
+It also includes adjusting the operational parameters of a torch unit to account for environmental conditions that may affect its performance.

-The torch power unit might include a plasma cutting circuit, paired with a compressor, a motor, and an interface with a plasma torch connection.
+The torch power unit might include a plasma-cutting circuit, a compressor, a motor, and an interface for connecting to a plasma torch.
 A compressor and an environmental feedback controller are fitted to adjust power output or compressor output.

-This system might help the plasma cutter to function better when affected by outside conditions.
-The pressure and airflow are not going to be impeached and the danger of overheating is lessen.
+This system might help the plasma cutter function better under adverse conditions.
+The pressure and airflow will not be impeded, and the risk of overheating is reduced.

 Computer Numerical Control

-In the past, users had to pick between doing the work fast or doing it precisely.
-Today, cutters have evolved to such an extent that they can do both in an effective way.
-Machines used today are quite capable of achieving a top speed of 100 inches per minute on 0.25-in. steel.
+In the past, users had to choose between doing the work quickly and doing it precisely.
+Today, cutters have evolved to the point where they can do both effectively.
+Machines used today are capable of achieving a top speed of 100 in./min on 0.25-in. steel.

-They can even reach a speed of 150 IPM or more if working on long, straight edges or when cut quality is not imperative.
+They can even reach speeds of 150 IPM or more when working on long, straight edges or when cut quality is not imperative.

 Computer numerical control is one such advanced feature that enables this kind of cutting.
 You can adjust the settings as precisely as possible and get some really good results.
 However, CNC is a feature not often seen on regular machines.